rohitguptap/first-dapp-app/README.md

-# Getting Started with Create React App
+# Getting Started with a simple decentralized application using react, solidity & local Ethereum network for testing
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 a) PROJECT SETUP: